A reduced-cost third-order algebraic diagrammatic construction based on state-specific frozen natural orbitals: Application to the electron-attachment problem: Theory

 \subsection{Correction for the truncation}

-Second-order perturbative energy correction has been shown to improve the accuracy of truncated natural orbital based wave-function methods.~\cite{kallaySystematicWayCost2014,mukhopadhyayStatespecificFrozenNatural2023,mannaEfficientStateSpecificNatural2024} In this study, we have included a correction for the natural orbital based truncation to the SS-FNO-EA-ADC(3) results.
+Second-order perturbative energy correction has been shown to improve the accuracy of truncated natural orbital-based wave-function methods.~\cite{kallaySystematicWayCost2014,mukhopadhyayStatespecificFrozenNatural2023,mannaEfficientStateSpecificNatural2024} In this study, we have included a correction for the natural orbital-based truncation to the SS-FNO-EA-ADC(3) results.

-Here, the difference between EA-ADC(2) results in the canonical and SS-FNO basis is added to the uncorrected third-order EA-ADC results as a correction for the natural orbital and natural auxiliary function truncations.
+Here, the difference between the EA-ADC(2) results in the canonical and SS-FNO bases is added to the uncorrected EA-ADC(3) result as a correction for both natural orbital and auxiliary basis truncations.